oVirt/ovirt-site/source/feature/gluster-swift-management.html.md

 This entity stores the status of individual services on a server in the cluster

-*   serviceType - type of service
+*   serviceType - Type of service
-*   serviceName - name of service
+*   serviceName - Name of service
-*   serverId - references the VDS server
+*   serverId - Refers the VDS server
-*   status - valid value from GlusterServiceStatus
+*   status - Valid value from GlusterServiceStatus
     -   RUNNING (UP)
     -   STOPPED(DOWN)
     -   PARTIALLY_UP - services are running only in some hosts